-One of the 10 nominees for Young Developer of the Year in the 2014 net Awards, Adam Howard is part of the We Make Awesome Sh.it collective and had done work for artists including Tinie Tempah, Boards of Canada, Nightmares on Wax, Tom Odell, Haim... and that's just over the last year.
+One of the 10 nominees for Young Developer of the Year (opens in new tab) in the 2014 net Awards (opens in new tab), Adam Howard (opens in new tab) is part of the We Make Awesome Sh.it collective and had done work for artists including Tinie Tempah, Boards of Canada, Nightmares on Wax, Tom Odell, Haim... and that's just over the last year.

 Pitching to big clients like EMI, Coca Cola or Ministry of Sound takes more than coding chops: Howard tells us about how he found the confidence to convince people that he's the man for the job.

 Give us a summary of your career so far.

 When I was in school, I used to fix computers for people.
 I'd go round your grandparents' house, fix their printer, and show them how to send 'E-Mails'.
 I had to post lots of flyers, but it was still better than a paper round.

 I went to uni, and landed a year-long placement at one of my favourite startups.
 Audioboo is a service that allows anyone to have a voice.
 It had about 100,000 users including celebrities and journalists, and was used quite a lot during the Egyptian uprising.
 When I came back to uni I worked with 3 Sided Cube, an app agency that was young, dynamic, and had been making waves.
 I built their realtime internal services, helped with their First Aid app (opens in new tab) for the Red Cross, and learnt to love 80s music.